anna0625/my-portfolio/README.md

-# My Profolio
+# My Portfolio

-Hi there, welcome to my profolio.
+Hi there, welcome to my portfolio.
 After a few month of learning React and TailwinCSS, Finally I can come up with some ideas to build my own profile website! :>

 ## TODO